How to Fix a Screen Door: Step-by-Step Guide

 14 ft |

-When removing the scoop from gutters, pinch the sides together slightly to minimize spillage.
-The flexible tip conforms to gutter shapes while remaining sturdy enough to break up compacted buildup.
+When taking the scoop out of the gutters, pinch the sides of the scoop together slightly to minimize spilling.
+The flexible tip of the scoop will conform to any gutter shape and has enough strength to break up any compacted debris that has built up in the gutter.

 Pro Tip: When cleaning from a second-story window, secure the window and wear gloves to protect your hands.

-Block the downspout with a rag before starting to prevent debris from entering and causing clogs.
-Operate your leaf blower at mid-low speed to avoid damaging roof shingles.
+Before cleaning gutters, block the downspout with a rag to keep debris from entering the gutter and prevent future clogging.
+When using a leaf blower to clean gutters, operate it at a low to mid speed to avoid damaging roof shingles.

 Leaf Blower Setting |